Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. Do I need to perform all of these checks?**

 No. Use the checks that are appropriate for your project.
 For example, checks that use k-fold cross-validation may not be appropriate for a deep learning model that takes days/weeks to fit.
-Use your judgement
+Use your judgement.

 **Q. Is this overkill?**